Senex Intelligence Ltd - Customer Data Processing Agreement

 15.1 On termination or expiry of the Agreement, or on Customer's valid written deletion request, Senex will delete or return Customer Personal Data in accordance with Customer's reasonable instructions, subject to this section.

-15.4 Audit and security logs are retained for at least 365 days and are held in write-once storage configured to prevent modification or early deletion within the retention period.
+15.4 Audit and security logs are retained for at least 365 days in a retention-protected audit archive for the applicable retention period, as further described in Schedule 2, section 10.
 These records may contain Customer Personal Data and will be deleted after the applicable retention period, subject to legal, security, dispute-resolution, or compliance requirements.

 15.5 Senex may retain limited business records, support records, deletion confirmations, billing records, and legal records as necessary for legal, accounting, dispute-resolution, security, and compliance purposes.